teuben/teunix/Env/UMD/vpn.md

   -> will not re-connect

-- also note the two useless icons that seem to come up, seems to be fixed in 1050

 - why do I need to re-certified by CAS for every type of app?    eg. chrome, firefox,